College of Engineering

 What kind of visa do the students need to obtain?

-Please note that if students fail to obtain visa issued from Taiwanese Embassies or being rejected, the exchange student identity will also be canceled.
+Please note that if students fail to obtain visas issued by Taiwanese Embassies or are rejected, the exchange student identity will also be canceled.

 If students are Mainland China Passport holders, they will have to apply for an Entry Permit (入臺證) through the assistance of NTU.